explodinglabs/superstack.docs/docs/advanced.md

-The standard SuperStack replaces the stack in place.
+The standard SuperStack has a single app, and it's upgraded in place.

-- There's some downtime while upgrading.
+- There's potentially some downtime while upgrading.
+- Once an app is upgraded, you can't rollback.
 - You can't test one app while another is live (blue/green)
-- Once an app is upgrade, you can't rollback.

-Once your app is ready for production, consider adding a traffic-switcher in front of your app.
+When your app is ready for production, consider adding a traffic-switcher in front of your app.

 Here's how it works:

 - We stop exposing ports in the `app` project.
-- A new `proxy` service is added, with ports open.
+- A new `proxy` service is added with ports open.
-- It's purpose is to direct traffic to the right application. (it also takes over TLS termination from the app layer).
+- It's purpose is to direct traffic to the right application. (it also takes over TLS termination)
-- Rather than upgrading the one app, apps are deployed separate to the live one.
-A fresh app every time.
+- Rather than upgrading the single app, new apps containers are brought up, separate to the live one, and they connect to the proxy's network.
+- Test the new app before it goes live.
+- Finally traffic is flipped to the new app.

 This way, environments are _ephemeral, immutable and idempotent_.